nadimkobeissi/appliedcryptography/README.md

 - [ ] None of the material covers key management.
 [Alfred Menezes](https://www.youtube.com/watch?v=C9e023bTfes&list=PLA1qgQLL41SRn_23p8zD0vUpKM4qOgt_T&index=6) may come to the rescue.
 - [ ] **Must** be up-front about exam-required materials.
 Tell students what's required for each exam first thing.
 That way, you remove anxiety, and allow them to explore the materials at their leisure.
 - [ ] [Excalidraw](https://excalidraw.com) might be useful.
+- [ ] The upcoming edition of Joy of Cryptography for some reason nuked the chapters on Message Authentication Codes and Block Cipher Modes of Operation?
+Maybe integrate these in some way into the section on hashing and the section on PRPs respectively?

 ## Author & License